 That’s why this time around I decided to invest in a quality theme.
 I’m happy with my current theme, which is the Genesis framework with the child theme Boss Pro.
 It took me a while (weeks!) to buy it because it’s quite an investment, but after considering my options, I chose this.
 It matched all of the must-haves that I wanted in terms of design as well as the features.

-Whilst researching for this new blog, I read about how the less items you have on your menu bar, the better.
+Whilst researching for this new blog, I read about how the fewer items you have on your menu bar, the better.
 Some bloggers only had four items on their menu!
 This was a huge mind block for me: how was I going to narrow it down?
 An about page and contact page were musts and that already took up two items on the menu.
 And so, what I did, was to put all my posts under blog and then dedicate one menu item for subscriptions.

 Step 3: Create Your Content